Our leadership team provides senior oversight and direction to PHO’s

 Murray has a Certified Human Resources Leader designation, and an MBA from Royal Roads University.
 Additionally, he is a graduate of the Advanced Program in Human Resources Management at the Rotman School of Management.

-Anjlee Patel is the Chief Legal Officer & Corporate Secretary at PHO where she provides strategic and practical legal advice to the organization and supports the Board of Directors in effectively governing.
+Anjlee Patel is the Chief Legal & Privacy Officer at PHO where she provides strategic and practical legal advice to the organization, oversees privacy and compliance functions, and supports the Board of Directors in effectively governing as the Corporate Secretary.
 She brings broad legal experience to PHO on matters, including leading complex corporate/commercial transactions, implementing governance best practices, establishing compliance framework, and informing sound executive decision-making in dynamic environments.

 Anjlee has significant leadership experience in the public sector.
 Prior to PHO, she took on a series of successive roles at Infrastructure Ontario, and last held the position of Vice President, Legal Services.
 She was responsible for managing the legal affairs of the organization related to corporate/commercial matters, including engaging in complex procurements, governance improvements, policy/compliance functions and privacy.
 She has also worked at the Ontario Realty Corporation and the Ministry of the Attorney General.